villyp/VCTest/README.md

 # VCTest
-Test repository for lecture VCS
+Test repository for a lecture VCS